 The name topaz comes from the Sanskrit word tapas, meaning “fire” a reference to the array of flame-like colours of the gem, including orange-yellow, amber-gold and cherry-red.
 Topaz also occurs in other colours, such as browns, pink, purple and blue.
 The most valuable variety is called imperial topaz – a beautiful reddish-gold colour.
 Topaz also occurs in browns, pinks, purple and blue.
 While topaz is a hard and durable gem, it can easily be cleaved.

 Amethyst is one of the most common crystalline quartz used in jewellery manufacturing.
-Its stunning crystalline has symbolized celibacy and piety in both Western and Eastern cultures.
-The name amethyst derived from the Greek word meaning “not drunk” indeed, the ancient Greeks made wine glasses out of amethyst in the belief that it prevented drunkenness.
+Its stunning crystalline symbolized celibacy and piety in both Western and Eastern cultures.
+The name amethyst is derived from the Greek word meaning “not drunk” indeed, the ancient Greeks made wine glasses out of amethyst in the belief that it prevented drunkenness.

-The name aquamarine comes from the Latin for “seawater” as the gem posses a blue or greenish-blue colour that is indeed reminiscent of the oceans.
+The name aquamarine comes from the Latin for “seawater” as the gem possesses a blue or greenish-blue colour that is indeed reminiscent of the oceans.
 Aquamarine has long been considered a symbol of happiness and everlasting youth.
 It is believed that water in which aquamarine had been immersed was a cure for eye problems, breathing, difficulties and hiccups.

-This remarkable gemstone found in the widest range of colours, from black to white and everything in between.
+This remarkable gemstone is found in the widest range of colours, from black to white and everything in between.
 Some tourmaline crystals contain luminescent bands of several colours – from red to green to blue – just like a crystallized rainbow.
-Tourmaline is not only beautiful, for it also has practical qualities because it becomes electrically polarized when heated.
+Tourmaline is not only beautiful, but it also has practical qualities because it becomes electrically polarized when heated.